• Skip to main content

 Tips for blind baking a crust:

-• Start with a chilled crust
+• Start with a chilled pastry.

 • Place a piece of parchment paper over the dough.